spring-cloud-samples/brewery/README.md

 ├── git-props        (properties for config-server to pick) ├── gradle           (gradle related stuff)
-├── img              (the fabulous diagram of the brewery) ├── presenting       (UI of the brewery)
+├── img              (the fabulous diagram of the brewery) ├── ingredients      (service returns ingredients)
+├── presenting       (UI of the brewery)
-├── zipkin-server    (Zipkin Server for Sleuth Stream tests) ├── zookeeper        (embedded zookeeper)
+├── reporting        (service that listens to events) ├── zipkin-server    (Zipkin Server for Sleuth Stream tests) ├── zookeeper        (embedded zookeeper)
 └── zuul             (Zuul proxy that forwards requests to ingredients)